MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-cloud-azure-appconfiguration-config.md

 ### Selecting Configurations

 Configurations are loaded by their key and label.
 By default, the configurations that start with the key `/application/` are loaded.
 The default label is `${spring.profiles.active}`.
-If `${spring.profiles.active}` is not set then configuration with the null label seen as `(No Label)` in the portal are loaded.
+If `${spring.profiles.active}` is not set, then configuration with the null label seen as `(No Label)` in the portal are loaded.

 The configurations that are loaded can be configured by selecting different key and label filters.